 AMX240 Connector, J1 (Sub-D 44-pin, male on tray) - All shields should be grounded as shown, at signal source only.
 Other end remains floating(refers to audio wire only).

 Alternator manufacturers have FAQ pages to assist customers with charging and noise issues.
 They're worth a read.
-The following are know sources noise.
+The following are known sources of noise.

 IDEAL 45-635 Custom Stripmaster Lite pictured below is a prefered wire stripper for aviation.
 Die type blades have precisely machined counterbores with an inner ridge for stripping the insulation.
 Lower cost knife type blades can contact and damage the conductor.
 45-635 is for thick wall Type EE insulation.
 Note the small gap around the standard wall Type E M22759/16 wire in the die.
 This combination strips well and puts less pressure on the expensive blades compared with Type E stripper 45-2133.
 Custom Lite frames are smaller and require less hand pressure than full size Custom frames.

 Pre-insulated(PIDG) and uninsulated terminals are best crimped with a ratcheting type crimper as recommended in AC 43.13-1B Chapter 11, Para.
 178. The 3 chamber crimper below is TYCO 58433-3, an affordable field grade crimper for AMP PIDG splices and terminals.
 This crimper belongs in every A&P tool box and crimps terminals for 10- 22 awg wire.
 The "T" head dual chamber 59250 is a high cycle manufacturing grade crimper.

 Hartzell Engine Technologies, parent of Sky-Tec, informed me of an inherited problem within Sky-Tec master solenoids shortly after acquisition.
 The contactor alloy corrodes and will not carry a load.
 Voltmeter will indicate correct voltage across with no current output.
 All solenoid production was permanently ceased.
 By SEP of 2018 Lamar purchased the Sky-Tec solenoid PMA's and product.
 According Jim Errington at LAMAR, Sky-Tec starter solenoids operate as designed and will continue being produced until original parts are depleted, then replaced with LAMAR models.
 The easiest way to tell the difference between Sky-Tec and LAMAR is the numbercoil posts with 10-32 threads.
 Sky-Tec solenoids have a single coil post and LAMAR two coil posts.